 The front path from the sidewalk to your door should not only be clutter-free and easy to walk on, but you can make it aesthetically appealing, too.
 Line the path with flowers, lighting or a rock garden, use stone or brick instead of the traditional cement, curve the path, or add steps.

 Take the front path one step further and use a landscaper to beautify your front yard.
 Even if you don’t have a lot of space, you can still plant flowers or bushes.
 If you have more room to work with, add a small fountain which is attractive, calming, and masks street noise.
+If you're not sure how to begin, check out this detailed article How to Start a Garden: The Ultimate Guide.

 The easiest way to ensure your home looks fresh is to regularly rinse down the siding or, for a hardier cleanse, wipe it down with a 3:1 water and bleach mixture.
 Or maybe it’s time to replace the siding on your home, in which case you might opt to upgrade the look to insulated vinyl, cedar or hardboard.
 If you need help, check out our blog post Choosing Siding Colors for Your Home.